MOI Scoop

 Evian's 'Drink True' campaign celebrates authenticity, transparency and honesty.
 It doesn't shout about how Evian is the 'superior' choice – it simply takes you on the water's journey, so the audience feels PART of the story.

-Image and article courtesy © Evian
+Image and article courtesy © Evian,

-Image and article courtesy © Little Black Book
+Image and article courtesy © Pepsi,

 How brands tell their stories has changed.
 It's no longer about polished, controlled narratives.
 Instead, brands are starting to think less like businesses and more like creators – prioritizing stories that feel human.